PieterScheffers/ll-protocol/README.md

 #### Frame
 Messages are split into 64000 kB frames.
-A frameheader and end sequence are then added to the frame.
+A frameheader and frame sequence are added to the frame.

 	---------------------------
 	|  Frameheader (9 bytes)  |